apisearch-io/apisearch-prestashop17/README.md

 ### How to configure

-Once you've installed the plugin succesfully, it's time to configure.
+Once you've installed the plugin successfully, it's time to configure.

 1. Apisearch Cluster Url